Writing is my passion. I have an undying thirst and quest in the field of writing. Some eat, drink or use drugs when stressed; I write.

 2. Men and women are not equal when it comes to crying.
 Women tend to shed more tears than men.
 The male tear duct is bigger than a female's, so when crying is in the near, the lady's tears will assemble onto her cheeks much quicker than the man's.

-3. People tend to shed little more tears as they get older
+3. People tend to shed a little more tears as they get older

 4. Butterflies feed off the tears of yellow-spotted river turtles, and Moths feed on elephant tears.